There’s nothing nicer on a sunny Vancouver day than biking Stanley Park – it’s one of those Canadian bucket list things to do!

 The Stanley Park Seawall is divided into two clearly marked paths – one for walkers and runners (closest to the water), and one for bicyclists and roller-bladers.

-The Stanley Park bike path is one-way only, going in the direction from Coal Harbor to Brockton Point, past the Burrard Inlet, then around to English Bay (see the direction arrows on the map above).
+It goes counter-clockwise.
+From Coal Harbor, it goes to Brockton Point, past the Burrard Inlet, then around to English Bay (see the direction arrows on the map above).

 Stanley Park bike route